snowkidind/snowpass/README.md

 thats it should be up and running, that is _should_

-# SOFTWARE IS AS IS AND COMES WITH ZERO WARRANTIES ESPECIALLY IF YOU GET HACKED AND LOSE YOUR STUFF - I AM NOT RESPONSIBLE.
+# SOFTWARE IS AS IS AND COMES WITH ZERO WARRANTIES ESPECIALLY IF YOU GET HACKED AND LOSE YOUR STUFF - I AM NOT IN ANY WAY RESPONSIBLE NOR HAVE ANY LEGAL OBLIGATIONS.

 ## TODO's
 - redo encryption algorithm to use Argon2